 Refer to the product disclosure statement (PDS) of any product you are considering, and Canstar’s FSG.

-The table below displays a snapshot of secured and unsecured personal loans on Canstar’s database with links to providers’ websites.
+The table below displays a snapshot of unsecured personal loans on Canstar’s database with links to providers’ websites.
 The results are sorted by Star Rating (highest to lowest), and are based on a three-year loan of $20,000 in NSW.

 This is the total charge for the loan including fees and interest, expressed as a percentage, which allows you to compare across the market.